-Cristina B. Gibson is Woodside Endowed Chair in Leadership and Management at the University of Western Australia School of Business.
+Cristina previously held the position of the Woodside Endowed Chair in Leadership and Management at the University of Western Australia School of Business.
 Her expertise is at the nexus of organizational science, international management, and cross-cultural psychology.

 Cristina’s research and teaching addresses the manner in which culture, organizational structures, and technology serve as key influences on shared use of information and knowledge, and she has demonstrated that such processes are critical for subsequent behavioural and organizational outcomes, including innovation and collaboration.
 Dispelling conventional assumptions that collaborative phenomena operate the same way across contexts, her work identifies intercultural variations, impacts of geographical dispersion, and technology factors that are important in gaining a full understanding of how to increase the effectiveness of collaborations.

 Cristina strives for real world impact.
 For three consecutive years she has been awarded the Thomson Reuters Highly Cited Distinction, indicating that she is among the top 1% in the world in terms of impact in the fields of Economic and Business based on citation counts.
 This award is an honour reserved for only 95 academics in this discipline across the world.